redis/redis-doc/docs/reference/protocol-spec.md

 <a name="nil-reply"></a>

-#### Null Bulk Strings
+#### Null bulk strings
 Whereas RESP3 has a dedicated data type for [null values](#nulls), RESP2 has no such type.
-Instead, due to historical reasons, the representation of null values in RESP2 is via predetermined forms of the [Bulk Strings](#bulk-strings) and Arrays types.
+Instead, due to historical reasons, the representation of null values in RESP2 is via predetermined forms of the [bulk strings](#bulk-strings) and [arrays](#arrays) types.

-The Null Bulk String represents a non-existing value.
+The null bulk string represents a non-existing value.
 The `GET` command returns the Null Bulk String when the target key doesn't exist.

-It is encoded as a Bulk String with the length of negative one (-1), like so:
+It is encoded as a bulk string with the length of negative one (-1), like so:

     $-1\r\n

-A Redis client should return a nil object when the server replies with a Null Bulk String rather than the empty string.
+A Redis client should return a nil object when the server replies with a null bulk string rather than the empty string.
 For example, a Ruby library should return `nil` while a C library should return `NULL` (or set a special flag in the reply object).

 <a name="array-reply"></a>

 ### Arrays
-Clients send commands to the Redis server as RESP Arrays.
+Clients send commands to the Redis server as RESP arrays.
-Similarly, some Redis commands that return collections of elements use Arrays as their replies.
+Similarly, some Redis commands that return collections of elements use arrays as their replies.
 An example is the `LRANGE` command that returns elements of a list.

 RESP Arrays' encoding uses the following format: